BequestDeCendresStudios/KnowledgeGap/README.md

 Saborakku - primarily serves to allow for a grace period for where shoes / clogs is allowed to find a "different wearer."

 In practice this means that saborakku is "wabisabi" for shoes ( which represents knowledge in this system ).

+## Future Direction
+I'm wanting to build a system that could be called "Mixture Of Meta-Learners", or learning how to learn meta-rules.